herbie-fp/odyssey/server/README.md

 * sudo journalctl -u herbie-demo
 * Then hit G to go to the end of the log (most recent) (will take a couple seconds to respond since the file is long)

+## Updating server version (herbie)
+* always git pull to get new commits
+* make sure you are on main/branch you want
+* make install
+* sudo systemctl restart herbie-demo

 ## Release checklist for maintainers

 ### Setting up the server directory